LESSON PLAN

 Classroom Activity - Poetic Cinema - How Would You Illustrate a Poem

-The following films celebrate poetic cinema.
+For One Class Period: The following films celebrate poetic cinema.
 Films and poetry have a connection because of their use of images, sound, and time.
 As you watch these films made by both professionals and high school students, consider the techniques used by filmmakers to bring out these elements in poetry.
-After viewing these films, students will be inspired by a wide variety of poetic cinema examples.
+Choose some of the questions in the discussion guide for student response.

-This can serve as a springboard to assign students the task of illustrating a poem.
-Giving them the choice to write an original poem and then illustrate it, or find an existing poem that they love and illustrate that.
+Take a Deeper Dive into Poetic Cinema: Now that students have a better understanding of Poetic Cinema, have students consider questions 7 and 8 before assigning them the task of illustrating a poem.
+Give them the choice to write an original poem and illustrate it, or find an existing poem that they love and illustrate that poem.

 The High School films were made as a class assignment in the Taft Media Program.